-The small size of this grill may seem limiting, but its compact nature is what makes it perfect for traveling.
+The small size of this RV grill may seem limiting, but its compact nature is what makes it perfect for traveling.
 Plus, there is a warming rack that provides extra space and versatility.
-The only downside about the warming rack is that because it sits above the main cooking space, it can be difficult to reach food that is cooking underneath.
+The only downside about the warming rack is that because it sits above the main cooking space, it can be difficult to reach food that's cooking underneath.

 How to Connect a Gas Grill to an RV

 If you’re an RV owner and want to use a grill to make your cooking experience more exciting, you need to know a few things beforehand.
-One of these things includes knowing how to connect a gas grill to your RV.
+First thing is knowing how to connect a gas grill to your RV.
 Here we have broken down the steps for you to follow so that you can install your grill without any issues.

 Before that, remember that most small grills are set up to use small propane tanks, and it gets very difficult when you have to take these tanks with you everywhere and refill them every now and then.
 Therefore, it’s better to use the giant tank of propane that every RV already has.

-- There usually isn't any way to directly connect the grill to this tank; therefore, you will have to modify your tank.
+- There usually isn't any way to directly connect the grill to this tank, so you will have to modify your tank.